-- 5% cash back on gas and spending at military bases on up to $3,000 in combined purchases annually.
+- 5% cash back on gas and spending at military bases on up to $3,000 in combined purchases annually, then 1%.

 - 4% fixed APR for 12 months when deployed or in a permanent change of station.
 If you enter active duty, USAA extends the rate until a year after you complete your duty.